cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 recipient has more than one public key.

-All AEAD algorithms defined in this specification produce and consume a single value consisting of the ciphertext and authentication tag.
+All AEAD algorithms defined in this specification produce and consume a single value consisting of the encrypted plaintext and authentication tag.
 However, some AEAD algorithms produce multiple outputs consisting of the encrypted plaintext and an authentication tag of length Nt.
 When used with this specification, those algorithms MUST concatenate both values to produce a single output whose length matches that of